phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [uefi-secure-boot-lock-in]: https://arstechnica.com/information-technology/2015/03/windows-10-to-make-the-secure-boot-alt-os-lock-out-a-reality/

-Another point of criticism is that the large number of features make the UEFI firmware very complex, which increases the chance that there are some bugs in the firmware implementation.
+Another point of criticism is that the large number of features make the UEFI firmware very complex, which increases the chance that there are some bugs in the firmware implementation itself.
 This can lead to security problems because the firmware has complete control over the hardware.
 For example, a vulnerability in the built-in network stack of an UEFI implementation can allow attackers to compromise the system and e.g. silently observe all I/O data.
 The fact that most UEFI implementations are not open-source makes this issue even more problematic, since there is no way to audit the firmware code for potential bugs.

 While there are open firmware projects such as [coreboot] that try to solve these problems, there is no way around the UEFI standard on most modern consumer computers.
 So we have to live with these drawbacks for now if we want to build a widely compatible bootloader and operating system kernel.